Introduction on While Loop in Javascript

 Today we are concentrating on a while loop.
-Looping is nothing but doing task repeatedly over and over.
-Suppose we have to print some no. for example 1 to 10.
-In this scenario, if we think we have to write a print statement 10 times for each no. code will be more and it is time-consuming.
-And most important it is repetitive.
-While coding in any language we have to consider DRY policy.
+Looping is nothing but doing tasks repeatedly over and over.
+Suppose we have to print some no. for example, 1 to 10.
+In this scenario, if we think we have to write a print statement 10 times for each no. The code will be more, and it will be time-consuming.
+And most important, it is repetitive.
+While coding in any language, we have to consider the DRY policy.
 That means Don’t Repeat Yourself (DRY).
-In this topic, we are going to learn about While Loop in JavaScript.
+In this topic, we will learn about While Loop in JavaScript.

-So, here loops come into the picture.
-In that while loop.
-If you think about the simple English language then you will understand better.
+So, here loops come into the picture in that while loop.
+If you think about the simple English language, you will understand better.
 Simple while meaning is at the same time or to a period.
 The same applies here in a programming language also.
-While the condition is true the particular code will execute.
+While the condition is true, the particular code will execute.

 Syntax: